 As I have aged my goals and expectations have changed and so has my motivation.
 I can’t do what I used to do and I can’t do all the things I want to do.
 So I adapt, modify my approach and make the necessary physical and mental changes.
 If I didn’t I would utterly and completely fail and that wouldn’t be good.

 I have always been told people fall into two categories, you are either a positive or negative person – you see a glass of water as either half full or half empty.
 With the experience I have had being on this planet for half a century and competing for 40 years, I would have to disagree with this statement now.
 It is incomplete.
 I would say that there is another category, which is for the people who are happy there is a glass with some water in it.
 This last category is a group I would now put myself in.
 I am just happy to still be out there competing.
-Trust me, I savour every moment.
+Trust me, I savor every moment.

-So as we watch the 2012 Olympics in two weeks, I hope we enjoy and celebrate the athletic accomplishments that we see – and don’t see for that matter – and realise the athletes are giving it their all, doing their very best.
+So as we watch the 2012 Olympics in two weeks, I hope we enjoy and celebrate the athletic accomplishments that we see – and don’t see for that matter – and realize the athletes are giving it their all, doing their very best.
 They have had to overcome many failures along the way to get there.
 Don’t get too wrapped up in the medal count for that distorts the real Olympic experience, the human experience.
 There will be some great successes, but also some notable failures and disasters on the field of play and in the battle of competition and we should give all the athletes our full positive support.
 We, the spectators and fans, cannot fail to do this.
 That is our unwritten role.
 Don’t fall into the negative pessimistic role as individuals or as a collective.

 The world’s biggest sporting event – the Olympics and Paralympics – are about to begin.
 Let’s enjoy and celebrate that.
 It is in Britain, on our home turf.
 We won the bid to host the games.
 We did not fail.
 Now let’s make sure we don’t fail to support our athletes, coaches and organizations to make this truly “the best games ever”.